+Designed for students with no prior experience with French or whose placement scores are in the range for this course level.
 This two-semester sequence teaches the essentials of pronunciation, structure, and usage, allowing students to acquire the skills of listening, speaking, reading, and writing.
-Students attend three to four classes per week, as determined by the department, and use ancillary materials, determined by the instructor, in the Culpeper Language Resource Center.
+Language cultures are explored through a variety of media.
+Students attend three classes per week and do mandatory online work determined by the instructor.
 Four credits per semester.